 - Launched a new Voluntary Community-Driven Relocation program to assist Tribal communities severely impacted by climate-related environmental threats, leveraging the Bipartisan Infrastructure Law and Inflation Reduction Act to commit $115 million for 11 severely impacted Tribes to advance relocation efforts and adaptation planning.

-- Set a government-wide goal to increase the share of federal contracting dollars awarded to small disadvantaged businesses, including minority-owned businesses, by 50% by 2025 and thereby investing $100 million in such businesses to help close the racial wealth gap.
-The first two years of the Biden-Harris Administration have marked record performance in terms of share of contracting dollars reaching small disadvantaged businesses.
+- Set a government-wide goal to increase the share of federal contracting dollars awarded to small disadvantaged businesses (SDBs), including minority-owned businesses, by 50% by 2025 and thereby investing $100 billion in such businesses to help close the racial wealth gap.
+The first two years of the Biden-Harris Administration have marked record performance in terms of share of contracting dollars reaching SDBs.

 - Announced reforms to the federal procurement process to help meet the President’s ambitious target and deliver new opportunities for small disadvantaged businesses, including minority-owned businesses.